Unhošť

 Unhošť is a town in Kladno District in the Central Bohemian Region of the Czech Republic.
-It has about 4,800 inhabitants.
-The historic town centre is well preserved and is protected by law as an urban monument zone.
+It has about 5,200 inhabitants.
+The historic town centre is well preserved and is protected as an urban monument zone.

+Etymology

+The initial name of the settlement was Uněhošč.
+The name was derived from the personal name Uněhost, meaning "Uněhost's (court)".

 Geography

 Unhošť is located about 6 km south of Kladno and 13 km west of Prague.
-It lies mostly in the Křivoklát Highlands, the eastern part of the municipal territory lies in the Prague Plateau.
+It lies mostly in the Křivoklát Highlands, only the eastern part of the municipal territory lies in the Prague Plateau.
 The highest point is at 415 m above sea level.
-The Černý Brook springs here and supplies a system of ponds.
+The brook Černý potok originates in the municipal territory and supplies there a system of fishponds.
+The brook flows into the Loděnice River, which flows along the southern municipal border.

 History

 The first written mention of Unhošť is from 1284.
 In 1329, it was referred to as a market town belonging to the Křivoklát estate.
 In 1489, King Vladislaus II granted Unhošť various privileges and thus accelerated its development.
 The development was interrupted by the Thirty Years' War, during which the market town was captured twice.
 Between 1783 and 1790, Unhošť was promoted to a town.